Granvelle Palace, Brussels

 The Granvelle Palace (Palais Granvelle; Granvellepaleis) was a 16th-century Renaissance palace in Brussels, Belgium.
 It was originally built for Cardinal Archbishop Antoine Perrenot de Granvelle and was located in the former Putterie/Putterij district, between the Rue des Sols/Stuiversstraat and the Rue de l'Impératrice/Keizerinstraat, near today's Brussels-Central railway station.

 The deeply redesigned Granvelle Palace served as the main seat of the Free University of Brussels between 1842 and 1928.
 It was demolished in 1931 to make way for the North–South connection, a major railway link through central Brussels.
 The Ravenstein Gallery was built on its site.

 History

 The Palace of Granvelle

 The Granvelle Palace was built around 1550 as the sumptuous residence of Cardinal Archbishop Antoine Perrenot de Granvelle.
-Granvelle acquired two existing hôtels particuliers there in 1549–50 and had them merged into one of the earliest and most beautiful manifestation of High Renaissance in the Southern Netherlands.
-The name of the architect is not documented, but it is usually assumed that it was Sébastien van Noyen.
+Granvelle acquired two existing hôtels particuliers there in 1549–50 and had them merged into one of the earliest and most accomplished manifestations of High Renaissance in the Southern Netherlands.
+The architect's name is not documented, but it is usually assumed that it was Sébastien van Noyen.
 Other candidates are Francesco Paciotti and Francesco de' Marchi, military engineers employed by Pope Paul III, with whom Granvelle maintained close contacts.